Kimoy777/adamcaudill.github.io/source/_posts/2013-07-04-do-one-thing-right.markdown

 Writing key generation code scares me, I'm paranoid that I'll get it wrong.
 So I take extra time to review it in detail.
 Then have other people review it in detail.
 I don't release it to a 'production' environment until I'm sure as I can be that it's right.
 Can mistakes still make it in that way?
 Sure - but the odds are a lot lower.

 This kind of code needs to be reviewed by those competent in crypto systems, and built to a specification that was designed by a real cryptographer.
-It can be expensive an time consuming, but that's what it takes to keep the promises an application like Cryptocat makes.
+It can be expensive and time consuming, but that's what it takes to keep the promises an application like Cryptocat makes.

 {% tweet https://twitter.com/matthew_d_green/status/352816626170728450 align='center' %}